SindiLab/N-ACT/README.md

 All main scripts for training our deep learning model are located in [this separate repository](https://github.com/SindiLab/N-ACT-TrainingScripts).

 ## [Tutorials](https://github.com/SindiLab/Tutorials/tree/main/N-ACT)
 We have compiled a set of notebooks as tutorials to showcase N-ACT's capabilities and interptretability.
 These notebooks located [here](https://github.com/SindiLab/Tutorials/tree/main/N-ACT).

-Please feel free to open a new issues with any questions or request for new tutorials.
+**Please feel free to open issues for any questions or requests for additional tutorials!**

 ## Trained Models
 TODO: Will be released with the next preprint for N-ACT.